milaero007/prime_numbers/README.txt

 The purpose of this exercise is to calculte prime numbers in most efficient way.

+All code is contained in the same file : InfineTestCPP.cpp

 Step 1
 Write countPrimeSimple function which counts  all prime numbers in first-last range.